drocheam/optrace/docs/source/usage/ui.rst

      - Settings for the rendering of source or detector light spectrum histograms
    * - Focus Tab
      - Option View and result output for finding the focus in the optical setup
-   * - Debug Tab
-     - Advanced options, especially for development of optrace

 The following figure shows all tabs except the debug tab.
 The UI elements will be discussed in the following sections.